BurningSeasons_AU_front.jpg

 An American writer of Brazilian origin, Naná Howton is a graduate of Stanford University and holds an MFA in Fiction from Columbia University.
 She has attended the Iowa Writer’s Workshop, Skidmore College, and San Francisco State University.
 Her short stories and essays have been published in the United Kingdom, Brazil, and the United States.

 She has won a Reader’s Circle Award and an Editor’s Choice Award.
 She has been nominated for the Pushcart Prize and The Best American Short Stories.
-Saisons des Feux (Burning Seasons) is her debut novel published in France in 2023, with releases forthcoming in Australia and the United Kingdom in May 2025.
+Saisons des Feux (Burning Seasons) is her debut novel published in France in 2023, released in Australia, the United Kingdom and the Commonwealth this past summer.

 Visit her website at nanahowton.com↗.